orahbaloyi1/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/Day02/README.md

-# Day 2 - Working with variables in Python to manage data
+# Day 2 - Understanding Data Type and how to manipulate strings

 ## What I have learned: